-Inspired by Mara Hoffman’s Spring 2012 line, I became obsessed with making a statement tribal necklace knowing it would be the perfect accessory for my upcoming trips to LA and Florida.
-One thing I love is that you can wear just one or stack a bunch for a bolder look.
+Inspired by Mara Hoffman’s Spring 2012 line, I became obsessed with making a statement tribal necklace — knowing it would be the perfect accessory for my upcoming trips to LA and Florida.
+One thing I love about these DIY tribal necklaces is that you can wear just one or stack a bunch for a bolder look.

-I wore three today with a new shirt I made at a DIY retreat with Honestly WTF this weekend in Palm Spings… more to come on that soon!
+Another thing I love is that all the supplies for this little project are under $20 at Michael’s.
+I wore three of these tribal necklaces with a new shirt I made at a DIY retreat with Honestly WTF this weekend in Palm Springs.

 Customize yours with different color combinations or by adding nuts, washers and beads.